kranzky/insoluble/folly.md

 With a healthy sense of urgency, Jay ploughs through the drudgery of navigating the busy market filled with machines and people.

-"Christopher judges the holy symbol forming a stand," he announced triumphantly.
 Christopher finally achieved success in unlocking the door, and Rob watched with relief and pride.
 Mike and Jay stood nearby, clearly impressed by their friend's skill.
 As the door creaked open, a hidden room was unveiled before them.
 The group eagerly entered, their curiosity piqued.
 The room was filled with ancient artifacts, their mysterious origins yet to be discovered.
 Jay, awestruck by the sight, whispered, "This is unbelievable."
 Rob, while equally intrigued, urged caution as they continued to explore their surroundings.

 "Mike, I'll buy this," Rob said as he slid forward with a determined stride.